Alluxio/alluxio/docs/en/operation/Server-Logging.md

 ### Verify the Log Server has Started

-First, `ssh` to the machine on which log server is running.
+SSH to the machine on which log server is running.

-Second, go to the directory where the log server has been configured to store logs received from other Alluxio servers.
+Go to the directory where the log server has been configured to store logs received from other Alluxio servers.
 In the above example, the directory is `/tmp/alluxio_remote_logs`.

 ```bash